Ibrahim Lipumba: Political career

 Lipumba has led the Civic United Front, an opposition party in Tanzania, since 1995.
 He has also contested every presidential election in Tanzania since the country transitioned to a multi-party system in the early 1990s, with the exception of the 2015 election.
 In the first multi-party election of 1995, he placed third and won 6.43% of the vote.
 He finished second behind incumbent president Benjamin Mkapa in 2000, securing 16.26% of the vote.

 In the 2005 elections, Lipumba finished in a distant second to Jakaya Kikwete of the ruling Chama Cha Mapinduzi (CCM) party, winning 11.68% of the vote.
 He came in third in the 2010 presidential election receiving 8.28% of the vote.
 He finished in fifth place in the 2020 elections, winning only 0.49% of the vote, his worst performance yet.

-Personal life

-Lipumba is a keen sportsman, having played football competitively in secondary school before a knee injury forced him to retire from the game.
-He is an avid fan of the Taifa Stars, Tanzania's national football team.